neo451/feed.nvim/README.md

 - Use `Feed <Tab>` to find out more actions binded to `Feed` buffers

 ### Feed Management
+- Pass your feeds as list of url and tags see [configurations](#configurations) below.
+- Use `Feed update` to update all the feeds in the db
+- Use `Feed add_feed` to add feed to the db
+- Use `Feed update_feed` to update a feed
 - Use `Feed load_opml` to import your opml file
 - Use `Feed export_opml` to export your opml file to load in other readers